The Powerpuff Girls

 Is it any good?

-Sure, they're cute, and the animation is nicely stylized, but it provides a thin veil for the series' violent undertones.
-Some might say that The Powerpuff Girls is meant to empower little girls -- to give them their own action heroes.
-But back here on Earth, it seems like the show's goal is to turn them into fighting machines.
-Whether this type of empowerment is helpful or harmful is something to discuss.
-Checking in with your kids about how they feel after watching a scary or brutal episode might be a way to gauge whether this show is appropriate for them.
-Otherwise, consider saving it for an age when they can differentiate between play and unusually violent behavior.
+Sure, they're cute, and the animation is nicely stylized, but this is still your standard superhero setup.
+Some might say that The Powerpuff Girls is meant to empower little girls -- to give them their own action heroes -- while others might see the frenetic fighting as over-the-top and not a great influence.
+Checking in with your younger kids about how they feel after watching a scary or brutal episode might be a way to gauge whether this show is appropriate for them.
+But tweens and teens will get a kick out of the bubbly, butt-kicking trio and their adventures.

 Families can talk about...